 Goal: Investigate the potential of heat shock protein 70 (Hsp70) and mitogen-activated protein kinases (MAPKs) as therapeutic options for FLC

 During the past funding cycle, the study team discovered drug combinations that target “signaling island” in FLC tumors that harbor DNAJ-PKAc.
-Eliminating these oncogenic focal points is a new frontier in FLC research.
-Accordingly, there are three main components of this funding renewal:
+Eliminating these causes of tumor formation is a potential opportunity.
+Accordingly, the main components of this funding renewal include:

 - Using innovative pharmacological approaches to determine which part of DNAJ-PKAc causes cancer.

 - Advancing towards clinical trials any promising drug combinations that target DNAJ-PKAc signaling islands.